cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Setting up `gaiacli`

-`gaiacli` is the tool that enables you to interract with the node that runs on the Cosmos Hub network, wether you run it yourself or not (see [accessing the cosmos hub network](#accession-the-cosmos-hub-network)).
+`gaiacli` is the tool that enables you to interact with the node that runs on the Cosmos Hub network, whether you run it yourself or not (see [accessing the cosmos hub network](#accession-the-cosmos-hub-network)).
 Let us set it up properly.

 In order to set up `gaiacli`, use the following command: